Pregeometry (physics)

-In physics, a pregeometry is a structure from which the geometry of the universe develops.
+In physics, a pregeometry is a hypothetical structure from which the geometry of the universe develops.
 Some cosmological models feature a pregeometric universe before the Big Bang.
 The term was championed by John Archibald Wheeler in the 1960s and 1970s as a possible route to a theory of quantum gravity.
 Since quantum mechanics allowed a metric to fluctuate, it was argued that the merging of gravity with quantum mechanics required a set of more fundamental rules regarding connectivity that were independent of topology and dimensionality.
 Where geometry could describe the properties of a known surface, the physics of a hypothetical region with predefined properties, "pregeometry" might allow one to work with deeper underlying rules of physics that were not so strongly dependent on simplified classical assumptions about the properties of space.

 No single proposal for pregeometry has gained wide consensus support in the physics community.
 Some notions related to pregeometry predate Wheeler, other notions depart considerably from his outline of pregeometry but are still associated with it.
 A 2006 paper provided a survey and critique of pregeometry or near-pregeometry proposals up to that time.
 A summary of these is given below: